- School of Energy, Geoscience, Infrastructure and Society

 Institute for Social Policy, Housing, Environment and Real Estate (I-SPHERE)

 This programme is delivered by Heriot Watt University’s Institute for Social Policy, Housing, Environment and Real Estate.
 As a Real Estate and Planning postgraduate student you will be part of the Institute’s Graduate School, connecting you with staff, research associates and fellow students engaged in cutting-edge research in areas such as affordability, housing markets and private renting; commercial property markets; urban economics; diversity and minority ethnic communities; homelessness and social exclusion; housing policy, management and governance and more.

 Teaching and research excellence

-For the MSc, students undertake eight taught courses plus the research dissertation.
-Students on the Diploma programme take eight taught courses.
-Students can opt to complete a total of four courses and graduate with the Heriot-Watt University Postgraduate Certificate.
+For the MSc, students undertake eight taught courses and submit a Masters dissertation.
+Students on the PgDip programme take eight taught courses.
 Each taught course represents 150 hours of student effort and the dissertation represents 600 hours.

 |Semester 1||Semester 2|